natemcmaster/LettuceEncrypt/README.md

 In this scenario, ASP.NET Core is hosted by IIS and that web server exposes its ports directly to the internet.
 IIS does not support dynamically configuring HTTPS certificates, so this library cannot support this scenario, but you can still configure Let's Encrypt using a different tool.
 See ["Using Let's Encrypt with IIS On Windows"](https://weblog.west-wind.com/posts/2016/feb/22/using-lets-encrypt-with-iis-on-windows) for details.

+Azure App Service uses this for ASP.NET Core 2.2 and newer, which is why this library cannot support that scenario..
+Older versions of ASP.NET Core on Azure App Service run with IIS as the reverse proxy (see below), which is also an unsupported scenario.

 ### ASP.NET Core with Kestrel Behind a TCP Load Balancer (aka SSL pass-thru)